Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

 Make sure that your permalinks match the titles of your posts and pages to help site visitors find what they are looking for and ensure that search engines will better index your content …

-To get more SEO benefit out of using Permalinks, remember to set up your WordPress Categories correctly.
-If you do not have any categories set up, WordPress will use the default category (uncategorized).
+To get the maximum SEO benefit from using Permalinks, you will need to set up your WordPress Categories correctly.
+If you do not have any categories set up, adding a category tag to your permalink forces WordPress to use the default category (uncategorized).

-According to WordPress SEO expert Joost de Valk, here are some points to consider if you are wondering whether you should add categories to your permalinks or not:
+According to WordPress SEO expert and author of the WordPress SEO plugin Joost de Valk, here are a few points to consider if you are wondering whether or not to add categories to your permalinks:

-- If your category name is short and descriptive (e.g. adds a relevant keyword or keyword phrase to your URL), you may want to add the category tag to your permalink.
+- If your category slug is short and descriptive (e.g. adds a relevant keyword or keyword phrase to your URL), you may want to use the category tag in your permalink.

-Ultimately, when it comes to using category vs no category there is no ideal permalink structure to use.
-Choose a permalink structure that you think will suit your site best.
-Many SEO experts and webmasters recommend making your post URLs short enough to be attractive and long enough to be descriptive.
+Despite being the subject of intense debate in WordPress SEO circles, when it comes to category vs no category there really is no ”better” permalink structure to use.
+Use the permalink structure that you think will suit your site best.
+Your post URLs should be short enough to be attractive and long enough to be descriptive.

-Another tip from Joost de Valk is that unless your website is a news site or you have any special reason to date your site’s content, it’s best to avoid using date-based permalinks when setting up your blog’s URLs.
+Another useful tip from Joost de Valk is that unless you run a news blog or there is a special reason why you need to date your content, avoid using date-based permalinks when configuring your blog’s URLs.

-Although setting up URL structures that time-stamp your posts may be considered better that using no permalinks at all from an SEO perspective, visitors are less likely to click on a post if it is a couple of years old, even if the content is relevant to what they are searching for.
+Although setting up URL structures that time-stamp your posts may be considered better that using no permalinks at all from an SEO point-of-view, visitors are less likely to click on a post that is a couple of years old, even if the content is relevant to what they are searching for.

-Normally, it’s best to configure your site’s permalinks when you install a new WordPress site.
+Normally, your permalinks should be set up when you install a new WordPress site.
 This should be part of your website planning process.

-If your site has been running for a while or you have a lot of content already indexed in the search engines and you would like to change the permalink structure, make sure that this is something that absolutely needs doing, as doing so can create issues and loss of traffic.
+If your website is already established or your site already has a lot of posts indexed in the search engines and you want to change the permalink structure, make sure that this is really necessary, as making changes to permalinks after your site has already been up and running for a while can create issues and loss of traffic.

 301 Redirects

-As you’ve seen in earlier screenshots, many WordPress site owners (or whoever set up their site) are completely unaware of the search-friendly URLs feature of WordPress.
+As you’ve seen earlier, some website owners (or their web developers) seem to be completely unaware of the search-friendly URLs feature of WordPress.

-Maybe when you started out, your site used the default WordPress permalinks and now you would like to optimize your site better for search engines.
-Perhaps your website or blog was configured to display post dates in your URLs and now all of your posts are perceived as being outdated and you want to delete the date tags of the URLs.
+Maybe when you started, your site used the default WordPress permalinks and now you want to optimize your site better for search engines.
+Maybe your website was configured to display post dates in your URLs and now all of your posts are perceived as being outdated and you want to delete the date tags in the permalinks.

-The best way to modify your permalink structure without negatively affecting your site’s SEO or existing rankings is to use ‘301 redirects’ to reassign links set up using the old permalink syntax to web URLs using the new permalinks structure.
+The best way to change your URL structure without negatively impacting your site’s SEO is to use ‘301 redirects’ to reassign all links set up using the previous URL structure to web URLs that use the new permalink syntax.

-Search engines interpret a code ‘301’ as a link that has been permanently moved.
-301 redirects are the most effective and search engine friendly way to redirect visitors to new site destinations and avoid running into page errors when they click on an old link.
+Search engines interpret a code ‘301’ as a link that has permanently moved.
+301 redirects are the most efficient and search engine friendly way to redirect users to new web page destinations and avoid ”page not found” errors when they click on an old link.

-To create an effective permalink structure change and avoid SEO problems, sending visitors to error pages, etc. you should install and set up your redirection system before changing the permalink structure of your site.
+To create an effective permalink structure change and avoid damaging your search rankings, sending visitors to error pages, etc. you will need to add your redirection system before messing with the permalink structure of your site.

-You can add a link redirection system to your site or blog using a WP plugin like Simple 301 Redirects, or Redirection, or use the services of a professional to help you set up and redirect your permalinks correctly to avoid issues and troubleshoot any errors.
+You can add a link redirection system to your site or blog using a redirection plugin like Simple 301 Redirects, or Redirection, or use the services of a professional to help you set up and redirect your permalinks correctly to avoid any issues and troubleshoot any errors.

 Congratulations!
-Now you know about the built-in system WordPress uses to display search engine-friendly URLs for your posts and improve your search results.
+Now you know how to set up your blog to display search engine-friendly URLs for your posts and improve your search search rankings.
 For additional information on using Permalinks, see the WordPress codex below:

 http://codex.wordpress.org/Using_Permalinks